weso/rdfshape/README.md

 Alternatively, you may get yourself a fully operational RDFShape service using our [deployed services](https://github.com/weso/rdfshape#structure-of-rdfshape).

+### WESO members
+Weso members can access the instructions for deploying RDFShape in our [Wiki](https://github.com/weso/wesolocal/wiki/rdfshape).

 # Contribution and issues

 Contributions are greatly appreciated.
 Please head to the specific sub-repositories of RDFShape to open a